Imke Wübbenhorst

-Imke Wübbenhorst (born 10 December 1988) is a German football manager and former footballer who manages YB.
+Imke Wübbenhorst (born 10 December 1988) is a German football manager and former player who manages YB.

 Playing career

-As a player, Wübbenhorst played in Germany and Spain.
+As midfielder, Wübbenhorst played in Germany and Spain.

 Managerial career

-In 2018, she was appointed manager of the men's team of German side BV Cloppenburg.
+In 2018, Wübbenhorst was appointed manager of the men's team of German side BV Cloppenburg.
 In 2020, she was appointed manager of the men's team of German side Sportfreunde Lotte.
 When asked by a journalist whether her players should cover up in the dressing room, she sarcastically responded by saying "Of course not.
 I am a pro.
 I pick the team on penis size".

 In 2022, she was appointed manager of Swiss side YB.